JoviMetzger/42Project-Inception/README.md

 - Accessible to the application within the container via environment variable methods (*e.g., process.env in Node.js or os.getenv in Python)*. <br>

 In summary, args are temporary and limited to the image build process, <br>
-while environment variables are persistent during the container's runtime and directly influence the application's behavior. <br>
+while environment variables are persistent during the container's runtime and directly influence the application's behavior. <br><br>
 **Example:**
 ```yml
                      -------- ARG --------